tenongene/tenongene/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am a Cloud and Devops Engineer.
-A collection of my activities, projects, and a reservoir where I quickly learn new tech and test ideas.
+A collection of my activities, projects, and a reservoir for learning new tech and testing new ideas.